Armandoh4/filmlabproductions/README.md

 I then designed it on Figma with these as the results

 ## Color and Styling
-I had planned to use a primary color scheme of black; purple, and a accent of orange.
+Originally, I had planned to use a primary color scheme of black; purple, and a accent of orange to outline importna==ant content.
 I also intended to use css to have a wave format for page seperation as seen here:

 ![Image of how the wave png would look](assets/Screenshot2023-03-06175657.png)